ofajs/ofa-v4-docs/docs/en/api/instance/ele.md

 </html-viewer>

-In the example above, we used the `ele` attribute to access an element and modified its inner HTML content, as well as the [tagName](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName) of the element for recording purposes.
+In the example above, we used the `ele` property to access an element and modified its inner HTML content, as well as the [tagName](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName) of the element for recording purposes.
 This allows you to perform more complex operations on elements using native JavaScript methods.